 PRP for hair – 3 sessions, 3 months

-What can I do about postpartum hair loss?
 What helps with postpartum hair loss?

 Does postpartum hair loss happen to everyone?

-While postpartum hair loss does not happen to everyone, it is a very common condition—almost half of all people who have given birth experience hair loss postpartum.
-As everyone’s rate of hormonal changes is different, the severity and amount of time the condition lasts varies from person to person.
-It can be difficult to predict if postpartum hair loss will occur, and some patients may find that hair loss happens after one pregnancy but not another.
+While postpartum hair loss does not occur in everyone, it is a common condition—almost half of all individuals who have given birth experience hair loss after childbirth.
+Since everyone’s hormonal changes vary, the severity and duration of the condition differ from person to person.
+It can be challenging to predict whether postpartum hair loss will happen, and some people may find that hair loss occurs after one pregnancy but not another.
+Does collagen help with p?

 YR Before and after 4 sessions of PRP 10 7 2020 and 1 13 2021 MGWatermark